mccabematthew/tf-model-training/README.md

 The purpose of this repository is to record my progress in training to earn a certification in TensorFlow.
 I will be following the TensorFlow (and by extension udacity, oreilly, and coursera) curriculum to gain an understanding of machine learning and earn the google TensorFlow certification.
-I will also be creating my own machine learning projects, and eventually, will integrate TensorFlow lite into an android application.
+I will also be creating my own machine learning projects, and eventually, will find an application for integrating TensorFlow lite into an android application.

 Feel free to follow along, and reach out so we can talk ML!